greck2908/Jobs.io/README.md

 # Greck2908.github.io
-This repository for my portfolio jobs
+This repository for my portfolio jobs and resume